Louisiana Grills Black Label LG800

 Dansons is the leader in the pellet grill world.
 I know you probably think it’s someone else, but it isn’t Dansons has taken over as the biggest maker of pellet grills.
 The reason you’ve never heard of them is that they have a number of brands that their grills sell under.
 Louisiana Grills is their second best-known brand name, following Pit Boss.
 Now Pit Boss is designed to be the more budget-friendly line of pellet grills.
 Louisiana Grills are more solidly constructed and by that I mean heavier.

 The Louisiana Grills Black Label LG800 Pellet Grill is new for 2020.
 Originally it was supposed to be part of the Founder’s Series grills, but after a legal battle with Traeger, that marketing plan fell apart.
 What you get with this $800USD Pellet grill is most of the bells and whistles, namely WiFi and Bluetooth connectivity.
 Not a novel feature in a pellet grill, but at this price range it is more the exception than the rule.
 Aside from this, however, there isn’t anything terribly innovative in this grill.

-The manufacturer will point out the meat hooks on top of the cooking chamber and the window in the pellet hopper, but these aren't new to the industry or really all that interesting.
-Certainly, it's nice to see how many pellets you have left without having to get out of your chair.
-The construction quality on this good.
-It isn't fantastic, or even the best in the price range, but this pellet grill does have a more solid feel (other than the front foldout table).
+The manufacturer will point out the meat hooks on top of the cooking chamber and the window in the pellet hopper, but these aren’t new to the industry or really all that interesting.
+Certainly, it’s nice to see how many pellets you have left without having to get out of your chair.
+The construction quality on this is good.
+It isn’t fantastic, or even the best in the price range, but this pellet grill does have a more solid feel (other than the front foldout table).

-While not a bad grill, there are so many to look at in this price range.
+While not a bad grill, there are many to look at in this price range.
 In fact, the $800 price point is the most crowded in the industry right now.
 This is probably not going to change anytime soon.